NEFSC/EAD-ASEB-Airradians_multigen_OA/RAnalysis/Data/Physiology/Respiration/readme.md

 #### 'Reference_resp_size_LARVAE'

-- as opposed to 'Reference_resp_size', larval/spat were often measured with mutliple animals per well (always used SDR 24-well plate system for larvae/spat) - therefore we need a separate format to track this data and call appropriately (calculating length mean for that specific well)
+- as opposed to 'Reference_resp_size', larval/spat were often measured with multiple animals per well (always used SDR 24-well plate system for larvae/spat) - therefore we need a separate format to track this data and call appropriately (calculating length mean for that specific well)

+#### 'Reference_resp_count_LARVAE'

+- as opposed to 'Reference_resp_size' and 'Reference_resp_size_LARVAE'. larval were too small to take photos prior or while loaded into the SDR wells.
+The 24-well plates were filled volumetrically (typically 10 ul each) from a small volume (~50-60 mL) of all larvae contents per tank. three-Four measurements of 10 ul from the condensed larvae was measured to estimate how many larvae, on average, are in the 10ul sample loaded for respirometry.
+This data sheet only pertains to the early larvae measurements on  20230316 (F2 full reciprocal OA), 20230407, 20230412, and 20230421 (F3 full reciprocal OA)

 #### 'start.end_timestamps'